nico-bohlinger/RL-X/rl_x/environments/README.md

 - Not needed when using EnvPool

 **\<environment name\>**
-- Contains either subfolders or directly the implementation of a concrete environment
+- Contains either subdirectories or directly the implementation of a concrete environment
 - See below for more details